google/youtube-8m/README.md

 training code.
 If you are in active development/debugging phase, consider adding `--start_new_model` flag to your run configuration.

-### Training on Frame-Level features

-Follow the same instructions as above, appending `--frame_features=True --model=FrameLevelLogisticModel --feature_names=inc3` for the train.py, eval.py, and inference.py scripts.

-The 'FrameLevelLogisticModel' is designed to provide equivalent results to a logistic model trained over the video-level features.
-Please look at the 'models.py' file to see how to implement your own models.

 ### Evaluation and Inference

 To evaluate the model, run